psteitz/text-classification/src/docs/supervised/README.md

 The method works as follows.

 Start with full training set $T$ with $n$ elements.
 Decide on the number of training blocks, $k$ = the number of student models to train.
 Train $M_0$ from $S_0 = n/k$ elements randomly selected from T.  Train $M_0$ by fine-tuning a base transformer model in the normal way, which computes cross-entropy loss using one-hot vectors with "1" in the spot for the correct label.
 Then train student models $M_1, ..., M_k$ using sample blocks, giving them teacher output, transforming as needed to get the probability for the correct label above a configured threshold.
 The intuition here is that the "correct" model output is a distribution and that distribution may have a decent amount of mass not on the correct answer.
-As students get better, they learn to correctly generate these distributions.
+As students get better, they learn to map inputs to the natural distributions.

 Create training set $T_1$ as follows:
 Select $S_1 = n/5$ random elements from $T - S_1$.
 For each $s$ in $S_1$,